-Information about records that have been documented as a result of the grants round will be included on the Find & Connect website to assist Care Leavers in finding out what documents exist and where they can be found.
+Information about records that have been documented as a result of the grants round are included on the Find & Connect website to assist Care Leavers in finding out what records exist and where they can be found.

 To be eligible, organisations must be not-for-profit and hold records about Forgotten Australians, Stolen Generations and/or Former Child Migrants.
 Eligible organisations can also auspice projects that will make records held by organisations such as libraries made available to Care Leavers.

-The Find and Connect web resource has previously administered two rounds of Records Access Documentation grants, funded by the Department of Social Services.
+The Find & Connect web resource has previously administered three rounds of Records Access Documentation grants.

 These grants saw new files being made available to Care Leavers, significant decreases in the time taken to provide records after they are requested, and record-holding organisations making improvements in providing supported access to records.